SSRS Opinion Panel

 Rigorous Standards Combine Accuracy, Flexibility, and Affordability

-Our highly experienced SSRS Opinion Panel team stands ready to support both data collection and analytic client needs.
+Our highly experienced SSRS Opinion Panel team stands ready to support both data collection and client analytic needs.
 We work closely with clients from the early project planning stages to developing and delivering effective customized solutions.
-Our services include questionnaire design, web questionnaire programming and hosting, user experience (UX) testing, cognitive interviews, data collection, statistical weighting, and data analysis and reporting.
+Our services include questionnaire design, questionnaire programming and hosting, user experience (UX) testing, cognitive interviews, data collection, statistical weighting, and data analysis and reporting.
 Specific SSRS Opinion Panel services include:

 - Methodological consultation.

-- Sub-population specific surveys such as surveys of Hispanics, people with specific health insurance statuses, caregivers, parents, registered voters, and people with different chronic health conditions
+- Design and implementation of subpopulation-specific surveys that leverage panelist profile data, such as for surveys of Hispanics, people with specific health insurance statuses, caregivers, parents, registered voters, and people with different chronic health conditions.

 - Establishment and maintenance of custom proprietary panels.

 The SSRS Opinion Panel is a multi-mode panel.
 All internet respondents participate via web and all non-internet/web reluctant respondents participate via phone.
 SSRS’s own research on non-internet respondents suggests that more than 8 in 10 non-internet respondents are unwilling to take surveys via web.
 SSRS has therefore made a decision not to provide internet access to non-internet respondents as providing internet access does not effectively address the coverage bias of non-internet respondents.
 By definition, non-internet cases need to be contacted via a non-internet mode.

-For studies that need completion via a singular web mode yet seek to ensure national representation, the SSRS Advanced Methods team has developed a proprietary propensity weighting solution that takes estimates derived for the U.S. adult internet population and adjusts them to mirror the full U.S. adult population (see the section on weighting).
+For studies that need completion via a singular web mode yet seek to ensure national representation, the SSRS Methods, Analytics and Data Science (MADS) Group has developed a proprietary propensity weighting solution that takes estimates derived for the U.S. adult internet population and adjusts them to mirror the full U.S. adult population (see the section on weighting).

 SSRS web surveys comply with industry best practices.
 They are optimized for smartphone/mobile device administration and are adapted to all operating systems and browsers.